pythonbyexample/PBE/tutorial/lists.rst

 different reels are not synchronized, I'll have them rotating at randomized, different speeds.

-As in a real slot machine, I'll stop the reels in a delayed order from left to right, using randomly generated max_cycle variable to let them know when to stop.
+As in a real slot machine, I'll stop the reels in a delayed order from left to right, using randomly generated `max_cycle` variable to let them know when to stop.

-I'll use the utils.Loop class to store the list of symbols and cycle through them using Loop.next() method.
-The symbol() method will rotate the reel if it did not reach max_cycle yet and return current symbol:
+I'll use the `utils.Loop` class to store the list of symbols and cycle through them using `Loop.next()` method.
+The `symbol()` method will rotate the reel if it did not reach `max_cycle` yet and return the current symbol:

 .. sourcecode:: python